beast-dev/doc/tutorials/rates_and_dates/beast_rates_and_dates.md

 folder: beast
 ---

+{% include warning.html content="This page unfinished." %}

 The data are 71 sequences from the prM/E gene of yellow fever virus (YFV) from Africa and the Americas with isolation dates ranging from 1940-2009.
 The sequences represent a subset of the data set analyzed by Bryant et al. ([Bryant JE, Holmes EC, Barrett ADT, 2007 Out of Africa: A Molecular Perspective on the Introduction of Yellow Fever Virus into the Americas.
 PLoS Pathog 3(5): e75](http://doi.org/10.1371/journal.ppat.0030075)).

 {% include note.html content="This is the third tutorial in the introductory series.
 This tutorial assumes that you have gone through the [First](first_tutorial) and [Second](second_tutorial) tutorial on this site and feel comfortable with using BEAUti and BEAST." %}